-An anal fissure is a small tear or ulcer (open sore) in the skin around the opening of your anus.
-It can cause severe pain, especially after a bowel movement.
+An anal fissure is a small tear in the skin around the opening of your anus.
+It can cause severe pain and sometimes bleeding, usually after a bowel movement.

-Anal fissures are usually found at the rear of your anus – in line with the cleft of your buttocks.
-A fissure can also occasionally occur at the front of your anus.
+Anal fissures are usually found at the part of your anus closest to your back – in line with the cleft of your buttocks.
+A fissure can also sometimes occur at the front of your anus.

-An anal fissure usually heals within one to four weeks, although it can take up to six weeks.
+An anal fissure usually heals within two to four weeks.
 This is known as an acute anal fissure.
+The term ‘acute’ refers to how long a person has had it, not to how serious the condition is.
 If it lasts for longer than six weeks, it’s known as a chronic anal fissure.

 Although an anal fissure can occur at any age, it’s most common in people aged 15 to 40.

-An anal fissure can sometimes be confused with piles (haemorrhoids) because the symptoms are similar.
+An anal fissure can sometimes be confused with piles (haemorrhoids) because symptoms can be similar.
 If you have an anal fissure, you may have:

-After having a bowel movement you may notice a streak of blood on your toilet paper or drops of blood in the toilet bowl.
+After having a bowel movement, you may notice a streak of blood on the toilet paper or drops of blood in the toilet bowl.

-The main complication of an anal fissure is that it may fail to heal, resulting in a chronic fissure.
+The main complication of an anal fissure is that it may take a while to heal, resulting in a chronic fissure.
 This can happen if:

 The more you strain when having a bowel movement, the less likely it is that the tear will heal.